 Successful applicants matched to Kern Medical will receive an acceptance letter within 30 days from the match results that is to be signed and returned acknowledging the Match.
-Additionally, they will receive the contract agreement with the general terms and conditions of the residency, including the list of criteria for successful completion of the PGY-1 residency at Kern Medical.
+Additionally, they will receive the contract agreement with the general terms and conditions of the residency, including the list of criteria for successful completion of the PGY-2 residency at Kern Medical.
 Acknowledgement by the resident will constitute acceptance of the match and the agreement to fulfill the duties of the residency position for the upcoming year.

-Additionally, successful applicants matched to Kern must be eligible for pharmacist licensure in California with the requirement for obtaining their California Registered Pharmacist license by October 1st of the calendar year in which they begin residency training (90 days from the start of their residency, ie October 1st).
-Residents who fail to become licensed by October 1st of the calendar year of the start of residency will be given the option to be dismissed from residency program at that time or to suspend the residency training for a period not to exceed 90 days.
-Residents can resume residency training once licensed as a pharmacist, which thereby extends residency and delays graduation by length of time equal to the suspension period not to exceed 90 days.
-If the resident fails to obtain pharmacist licensure by January 1st, then the resident will be dismissed from the program.
-Therefore, residents are strongly encouraged to apply for licensure early and take licensing exams (CPJE and NAPLEX) as soon as possible after graduation.
+Additionally, successful applicants matched to Kern must be eligible for pharmacist licensure in California with the requirement for obtaining their California Registered Pharmacist license within 120 days of starting PGY-2 program.
+Residents who fail to become licensed by 120th day of the calendar year of the start of residency will be dismissed from residency.
+Therefore, matched residents who do not already have an active California Pharmacist license are strongly encouraged to apply for licensure early and take licensing exams (CPJE and NAPLEX) as soon as possible after Match.